Incident ID: ADE10001

 – Preliminary Report on Alleged Violations to Human Rights in the Republic of Yemen, the Commission did not make any conclusions about this being double-tap strike, but they did report that ‘two rockets struck the market’

-On 6th July 2015, likely at around 0545 AST, what appears to have been an airstrike took place on the al-Fayush market which was likely full of civilians at the time.
+On 6th July 2015, likely at around 0545 AST, what appears to have been an airstrike took place on the al-Fayush market which, at that time, was likely drowded with people.
 Although the presence of Houthi soldiers was mentioned by some witnesses, their presence could not be confirmed.
 Two munitions were dropped during this strike, and it appears to be a strong possibility the second munition may have killed and injured some of those trying to help the victims of the first.
-Overall, there was significant loss of civilian life, with reports ranging from 35 to 50 fatalities.
+Overall, there was significant loss of life, with reports ranging from 35 to 50 fatalities.
+We found no indication that any of the fatalities were military personnel